paperclip-ui/legacy-paperclip/README.md

 - Templates Integrate with your existing React application (more languages & frameworks soon).
 - Integrates with Webpack.

-## Goals 🎯
+## Motivation

-The goal for Paperclip is to eliminate bottlenecks around HTML & CSS development, and provide tooling that helps you ship UI features quicker.
+The motivation behind Paperclip is to eliminate bottlenecks around HTML & CSS development, and provide tooling that helps you ship UI features quicker.
 More specifically:

 - Eliminate the lag time between writing code & seeing UI.
 - Shorten the gap between design -> code by bringing more design tooling into web development.